Hunts Creek Bridge Project FAQ's

 What about school drop-offs?

 Parents and Guardians who usually travel along North Rocks Road with their children will need to be aware of the planned partial road closures and the detour for northbound traffic.
+North Rocks Road will be closed to northbound traffic until Saturday 20 December.

 Please note, buses will be able to access North Rocks Road (through the construction site in both directions) during all stages of the project.